-- circular or oval patches of eczema - they can affect any part of the body, although they don't usually affect the face or scalp (these start as a group of small red spots or bumps on the skin which join up to form larger pink, red or brown patches that can range from a few millimetres to several centimetres in size)
+They start as a group of small red spots or bumps on the skin which join up to form larger pink, red or brown patches that can range from a few millimetres to several centimetres in size.

-- blistering - initially, these patches of eczema are often swollen, blistered (covered with small fluid-filled pockets) and ooze fluid
+At first, these patches of eczema are often swollen, blistered (covered with small fluid-filled pockets) and ooze fluid.

-- itchiness and pain – the patches also tend to be very itchy, particularly at night
+The patches also tend to be very itchy, particularly at night.

-- dry, crusty, cracked and flaky skin patches - over time, the patches may become dry, crusty, cracked and flaky (the centre of the patch also sometimes clears, leaving a ring of discoloured skin that can be mistaken for ringworm)
+Over time, the patches may become dry, crusty, cracked and flaky. the centre of the patch also sometimes clears, leaving a ring of discoloured skin that can be mistaken for ringworm.

 Patches of discoid eczema can sometimes become infected.